-Amounts receivable from and payable to customers include amounts due on delivery versus payment/receipt versus payment customer fails transactions and are reported on a settlement-date basis, in accordance with ASC 940, Financial Services - Broker and Dealers ("ASC 940").
+Amounts receivable from and payable to customers include amounts due on delivery versus payment/receipt versus payment of customer fails transactions and are reported on a settlement-date basis, in accordance with ASC 940, Financial Services - Broker and Dealers ("ASC 940").
 Securities owned by customers, other than those fully paid for, are held as collateral for receivables.
 Such collateral is not reflected on the statement of financial condition.
+The Company estimates expected credit losses over the contractual term of the receivables from customers as of the reporting date based on relevant information about past events, current conditions, and reasonable and supportable forecasts.
+As a result of the short-term nature of the receivables, the amount of unsettled credit exposure is limited to the amount owed to the Company for a short period of time.
+Further, the Company has not experienced any significant defaults.
+As such, the Company has not recorded a credit loss allowance on these receivables.